 Time to code

-The mobile application was developed in PhoneGap, so it was possible to customize all its interface and navigation without affecting the web services of connection to the server, this allowed to establish functionalities such as push notifications, chat within the application and upload task files from the mobile.
+The mobile application was developed in PhoneGap, so it was possible to customize all its interface and navigation without affecting the web services of connection to the server; this allowed to establish functionalities such as push notifications, chat within the application, and uploading task files from the mobile.